Jack Suwinski Player Props: Pirates vs. Giants

 Jack Suwinski At The Plate

-- Suwinski has seven doubles, nine home runs and 25 walks while batting .232.
+- Suwinski has 34 hits, which is best among Pittsburgh hitters this season, while batting .239 with 18 extra-base hits.

-- Among the qualified batters in MLB, his batting average ranks 131st, his on-base percentage ranks 51st, and he is 44th in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 118th in batting average, 46th in on-base percentage, and 17th in slugging.

-- In 52.3% of his games this season (23 of 44), Suwinski has picked up at least one hit, and in seven of those games (15.9%) he recorded more than one.

-- Looking at the 44 games he has played this season, he's hit a home run in seven of them (15.9%), and in 5.4% of his trips to the plate.
+- In 17.8% of his games this season, he has gone deep, and 6.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.